LakshmiSravya123/DreamAnalysis/readme.md

 ## 🧠 Project Overview

-Neural Dream Workshop is an innovative AI-powered system that integrates Neuralink's Brain-Computer Interface (BCI) technology with advanced machine learning to capture, analyze, and enhance dream experiences.
+Neural Dream Workshop is an innovative AI-powered system that integrates Brain-Computer Interface (BCI) technology with advanced machine learning to capture, analyze, and enhance dream experiences.
 The system represents a breakthrough in understanding the neural correlates of dreams and their therapeutic applications.

 ## 🎯 Core Objectives